 1. Take out life insurance

-Marriage doesn’t always mean starting a family.
-But if children do come along, there's usually just one main bread-winner for a while after.
-If that person becomes incapacitated, the resulting financial shortfalls can impact seriously on family life.
-In principle, a distinction is made as to whether the incapacity to work is due to an accident or illness.
-While, in addition to the first pillar, mandatory accident insurance covers around 90% of the previous salary (up to a certain salary limit) in the event of total incapacity to work, just 60% of income will on average be covered by the 1st and 2nd pillars in the event of illness.
-Many people are not aware of the fact that, statistically speaking, illness is the cause of incapacity to work far more often than accidents.
-If you take out the right policy, you will be provided for in both cases.
+Tip: in principle, a distinction is made as to whether the disability is due to an accident or illness.
+While, in addition to the first pillar, mandatory accident insurance covers around 90% of the previous salary (up to a certain salary limit) in the event of a total incapacity to work, just 60% of income will on average be covered by the 1st and 2nd pillars in the event of illness.
+Many people are unaware that, statistically speaking, illness leads to disability far more often than an accident.

 3. Review your retirement provisions

 Most married couples hope to grow old together.
-To spare yourself financial worries when you retire, you should assess your pension prospects while you're still young.
+To spare yourself financial worries when you retire, you should assess your pension prospects early on.
 Your overall pension will comprise the amounts you receive from the first two pillars plus any private provisions you make for yourself.
-If one partner earns significantly less than the other, or if one of you works part-time, you might want to talk about compensating for this.
-That can be done, for example, by arranging supplementary retirement provisions, for which various options are available.
-Swiss Life will help you find a solution that suits you.
+If one partner earns significantly less than the other, or if one of you works part-time, you might want to talk about compensating for this, for example via supplementary retirement provision.
+Get advice from a specialist here.

-The average age at first marriage in Switzerland is rising steadily and now stands at 32.1 years for men and 30 years for women.
-In terms of cantons, most marriages take place in Zurich and the smallest number in Appenzell Innerrhoden – but of course this is due in large part to the size of the population.
-In 2019, around 39 000 marriages took place in Switzerland.
+The average age at which people marry for the first time in Switzerland is rising steadily and is now 32.2 for men and 30.3 for women.
+In terms of cantons, most marriages take place in Zurich and the smallest number in Appenzell Innerrhoden – this is due in large part to the size of the population.
+In 2022, there were 40 938 marriages in Switzerland.

 4. Combine your household contents and liability insurance policies